 Type and description Statement of financial position Statement of other comprehensive income Statement of profit or loss Defined contribution plans The Group operates a single defined contribution plan.
 Accruals are recognised for unpaid contributions until the employee leaves employment of the Group.
-Group contributions are recognised as an operating expense in the periods during which services are rendered by the employees. of salaries, accumulated leave A liability is recognised for the amount expected to be paid under short-term cash bonus plans or accumulated leave if the Group has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be estimated reliably.
+Group contributions are recognised as an operating expense in the periods during which services are rendered by the employees.
+Short-term benefits Short-term benefits consist of salaries, accumulated leave obligations, bonuses and any non-monetary benefits such as medical aid contributions.
+A liability is recognised for the amount expected to be paid under short-term cash bonus plans or accumulated leave if the Group has a present legal or constructive obligation to pay this amount as a result of past service provided by the employee and the obligation can be estimated reliably.
 No direct impact.
 Short-term employee benefit obligations are measured on an undiscounted basis and are expensed in operating expenses as the related service is provided.